FixedEffects/FixedEffectModels.jl/README.md

 This is a basic implementation of the algorithm in the [lfe R package](http://journal.r-project.org/archive/2013-2/gaure.pdf).

+It allows to estimate models with multiple high dimentional fixed effects.

 The function `demean` accepts a dataframe, a set of columns to demean (an array of symbols), and a set of grouping variables (an array of an array of symbols).
 It returns a new data.frame with the demeaned version of columns.